bichangwei/Mitogenome_assembler/README.md

 Our mitogenome assembly pipeline uses whole-genome HiFi sequencing data as input and outputs a complete mitogenome sequence.

-Figure 1 shows the workflow of our assembly pipeline which has five main following steps:
+The following figure shows the workflow of our assembly pipeline:
 ![image](https://github.com/bichangwei/Mitogenome_assembler/blob/main/Figures/Pipeline.jpg)

 # Step 1.
 Read correction using Canu correct module if the input data was not generated from PacBio HiFi sequencing